Features

 #15: George Sherriff

 Known worldwide today as the namesake of the Amateur Invitational Solo Piping Competition held annually in Hamilton, Ontario, George Sherriff’s mark was not so much for his playing and competitive achievements as for his contributions to teaching.
-Indeed, he would provide solid tuition from scratch and usually for free to dozens of young of beginner pipers in the Hamilton area, many of whom would go on to enjoy long careers with area bands.
+Indeed, he would provide solid tuition from scratch, usually for free, to dozens of young beginner pipers in the Hamilton area, many of whom would go on to enjoy long careers with local bands.
 He immigrated to Canada in 1947 from Glasgow, where he was a product of the Boys Brigade system, going on to be a member of, among others, the Grade 1 Clan MacRae Pipe Band.
-In canada he was a member of the Dofasco Pipe Band, and later joined the Argyll & Sutherland Highlanders of Canada under Pipe-Major John Wilson, where he was pipe-sergeant until 1967.
+In Canada, he was a member of the Dofasco Pipe Band and later joined the Argyll & Sutherland Highlanders of Canada under Pipe-Major John Wilson, where he served as pipe-sergeant until 1967.
 For his singular commitment to teaching, George Sherriff features in our list of the 15 Greatest Canadian Pipers and Drummers (deceased).

 1. Nice work!
 John Wilson published 3 collections of pipe music, the third being the Canadian Centenial collection…all three of which I continue to use and teach my students today…